A bush ranger answering a call at Lewa Nature Conservancy in Kenya. Image courtesy of Amit Vitale.

 - We impart precise intelligence to all advocates and NGOs, to use as a strategic tool or a public policy resource, as they campaign for effective policies alleviating wildlife and ranger casualties all over the globe.

-- We promote data-driven and knowledge-based approach to help us address solutions, through our strategic and tactical programs, to stop wildlife terrorism.
+- We promote data-driven and knowledge-based approach to help us address solutions, through our strategic and tactical programs, to stop wildlife terrorism and wildlife violence.

 - We authenticate with all intelligence sources—global security analysts, government and NGO officials, investigative journalists, humanitarian aid specialists, intelligence operatives from national and transnational agencies, military officials, open-source intelligence, scientists, wildlife park rangers, and our tactical operational partners—so that we may get the most precise information regarding general and specific wildlife terrorism events.